-Florida state law requires students who live in University-managed housing to provide written, physician-certified documentation for the hepatitis B series (three doses) and meningococcal meningitis (single dose) or sign a waiver to decline those immunizations.
+- Students must provide written, physician-certified documentation for Hepatitis B and Meningococcal Meningitis or submit a waiver to decline those immunizations.

 Your high school — or another college or university — will likely have this information on file.